Sean-Everett/Splunk-Boss_of_the_SOC_v1/Scenarios/Scenario 2.md

 <p align="center">
     <img src="/Scenarios/Screenshots/s2_fqdn.png">
 </p>
-As you can see, it lowered the results down to 36; which I could take down even farther but just want to show how you can filter out results.
+As you can see, it lowered the results down to 36; which I could take down even farther by adding the ".local" but just want to show how you can filter out results.
 <p align="center">
     <img src="/Scenarios/Screenshots/s2_fqdn2.png">
 </p>